stevenzhu94/stevenzhu94.github.io/_posts/2016-3-6-Week-Seven.md

 <h2>What will you do next week?</h2>
 Spring break is coming up; so are many exams.
 I will be using all my effort to finish strong before the upcoming break.
 That means a lot of reading, studying, and finishing any lagging projects.
 I will be using the break as a chance to apply for some more internships.
-Needless to say, I don't plan on making any crazy spring break stories.
+Needless to say, I don't plan on making any crazy spring break memories this year.

 <h2>Tip of the Week</h2>